turbaevsky/indicators/doc/PI_DB_TS.md

 The top form on this page is used to select the indicators that will be calculated.
 Some report formats only permit calculating one indicator value.
 For those reports you will receive a warning message if you attempt to pick more than one indicator.

 The second form selects the period end data or range of period end dates.
 Period End date is the last period in a range of periods used to calculate an indicator.
 For example, a one-year indicator value with a period end date of 2000-Q1 is calculated using the indicator values for 1999-Q2, 1999-Q3, 1999-Q4, and 2000-Q1.
 For trend reports, indicator values are calculated for a series of periods with consecutive end dates.
-For these reports, two Period Ending dropdown lists are used to select the series of consecutive period to calculate.
+For these reports, two Period Ending drop-down lists are used to select the series of consecutive period to calculate.

 The final form on this page specifies how many time periods will be used in a calculation.
 - Selected Period - Only data from a single period is used in the